Nikikuzi/dacite-soft/README.md

 ```

 What if we want to validate our data (e.g. check if `code` has 6 characters)?
-Such features are out of scope of `dacite` but we can easily combine it with
+Such features are out of scope of `dacite-soft` but we can easily combine it with
 one of data validation library.
 Let's try with
 [marshmallow](https://marshmallow.readthedocs.io).